Matthew 25:40 The King will reply, I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.

 Deaf people in Honduras are shunned, underserved and often cast aside in their communities.
 They are truly the "least of these."
 Few opportunities exist for employment and the future is bleak.
 Our hope is to assist New Life Deaf Ministry with their mission, raising a new generation of Deaf Hondurans one sign at a time.

 CSD faculty, in a partnership with New Life Deaf Ministry, developed a teacher preparation program to be implemented for teachers of the deaf in Honduras over the next four summers.
 While NLDM staff taught courses in LESHO (sign language of Honduras), Deaf culture, and Spanish as a second language, CSD faculty and graduates of the deaf education program taught courses in Language Development, Introduction to Deaf education, Behavior Management, and Psycho-Social Aspects of Deafness.
 Baylor University students were able to gain valuable experience in classroom teaching, language and literacy, and community outreach through their travels to Tegucigalpa, Honduras.
-We look forward to a continued relationship with the staff of NLDM and the Deaf community of Tegucigalpa.

 How beautiful on the mountains